Open Position:

 About Us

-We are a group of motivated clinicians who leverage technology to serve children, adolescents, adults, and their families who struggle with mental health challenges and/or substance abuse disorder (SUD).
+We are a group of motivated clinicians who leverage technology to serve adolescents, adults, and their families who struggle with mental health challenges and/or substance abuse disorder (SUD).
 We offer telehealth, in-person, and hybrid services.
 We are team-oriented and value a positive, supportive, and creative workplace environment to complement the meaningful and challenging work we do.
 If you are an innovative mental health professional looking to both serve a diverse population and contribute to the emerging digital mental health space, Family Spring is the place for you!

 About You